-3. Pull the slide rail forward and insert the two pins (1) on the front of the rail into the two lower holes of the EIA marked on the front of the rack.
+- 3. Reinstall the screws that were removed in step 2 - 4.
+Pull the slide rail forward and insert the two pins (1) on the front of the rail into the two lower holes of the EIA marked on the front of the rack.
 Drop the rail into place until it clicks into place.